Collections

 Guide to The Library

-The Dyer Memorial Library’s collection consists of approximately 14,000 books, including general U.S. history books, a notable collection of Civil War monographs, Massachusetts town histories, Massachusetts business directories from 1867-1919, biographies and an extensive collection of genealogy books.
+The Dyer’s collection consists of approximately 14,000 books, including general U.S. history books, a notable collection of Civil War monographs, Massachusetts town histories, Massachusetts business directories from 1867-1919, biographies and an extensive collection of genealogy books.

 Sam Dyer Room